whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 ### Let's Be Brave Together

 Later in this book, Part 3 explores how you can work with others to create a beautiful way of life, a new nation of spiritually strong people living in actual freedom.
-It offers ways to create deep relationships and healthy communities which will be the building blocks of new healthy nations.
+It offers ways to create deep relationships and healthy communities which will be the building blocks of new healthy nations based on the stories of others who have done this.
 This requires tremendous hard work, bravery and risk -- and _it's worth it._

 But to understand why it's worth the risk, we must confront how deeply sick all unhealthy nations are, including the one you live in.
 Recognizing the deep sickness will motivate you to create and maintain a way of life similar to how millions of people have lived since the dawn of time.